darkmatter684/Curdle/index.md

     xattr -rd com.apple.quarantine /Applications/Curdle.app

 Then the app should work properly.
-Once again, there is no malware and this is completly secure, I wouln't try and ever distrubute malicious files knowinly.
+Once again, there is no malware and this is completly secure, I wouln't try and ever distrubute malicious files knowingly.

 ## Info
 Welcome to my half-baked site for my app Curdle (I'm in in the process of learning CSS/HTML so yeah).
 Curdle is a simple, fun word game thats super lightweight on CPU.
 Futhermore, COMPLETELY FREE AND OPEN SOURCE!